Article Image

 Rising trend

-In a stock with a clear uptrend, the classical use of the RSI indicator is much less successful.
+In a stock with a clear uptrend, the classical use is much less successful.
 The sharp upward trend on the graph below is immediately noticeable to the naked eye and is also indicated by the ChartMill Trend Indicator (green line in the price chart).

-As long as the trend continues to increase, it is advisable to simply ignore the sell signals displayed by the RSI indicator.
+As long as the trend continues to increase, it is advisable to simply ignore the sell signals.
 In such cases, you can try to pick up the stock in the event of a temporary fall in the upward trend.

-Luckily you can also use the RSI for that purpose.
-In the chart below we show the same chart but the sell signals were ignored and we have indicated the moments when the RSI dropped below the 50 level.
+Luckily you can also use this indicator for that purpose.
+In the chart below we show the same chart but the sell signals were ignored and we have indicated the moments when the value dropped below the 50 level.

 Buying when the RSI falls below 50 in an upward trend gives very good results and allows you to increase positions within one stock.